jahudka/component-events/README.md

 Or you can simply opt out of using the Contributte wrapper and use the `symfony/event-dispatcher` package directly - all you need to do is register the `EventDispatcher` class as a service in your DIC config.
-The `contributte/event-dispatcher-extra` package which bridges built-in Nette events into the Symfony EventDispatcher doesn't depend on the Contributte wrapper, so you can still use it even if you ditch the wrapper.
+The `contributte/event-dispatcher-extra` package which bridges several commonly used built-in Nette events into the Symfony EventDispatcher doesn't depend on the Contributte wrapper, so you can still use it even if you ditch the wrapper.

 ### Doctrine Event Manager